 How to boost your mood while staying in

 No two brains operate the same way – what works for some may not work for others.
-That’s why it’s important to try to keep a positive attitude and remind yourself that even though things are uncertain right now, eventually your day-to-day life will return to “normal”.
+That’s why it’s important to try our best to keep a positive attitude and remind ourselves that even though things are uncertain right now, eventually day-to-day life will return to “normal”.

 Here are six tips to keep your brain as happy as possible while staying put in your apartment.

 Have you been seeing plenty of feel-good posts on social media recently?
 There’s a reason they’re floating around so much.

 Acts of kindness bring happiness to both the giver and the receiver.
 And believe it or not, small, kind gestures are possible anywhere – even in an apartment building.
 If you haven’t yet tried the following ideas to brighten someone’s day (and your own), consider:

 • Checking in on your neighbours – especially in apartment buildings (just be sure to do it at a safe distance).
 When living in small spaces staying home can be difficult, so show neighbours you care and that you’re there for them if they need you.
 How?

 o Slip a friendly note or card under their door.
 Simple and effective!

 o A smile can go a long way – if you’re waiting for your elevator and it’s already at maximum capacity, be sure to smile and wave at your neighbours.

 • Calling your grandparents – or any of your loved ones for that matter.
 Humans naturally need social interaction, and just because you’re staying home doesn’t mean you can’t communicate with the important people in your life.
 You’ll be glad you did!